scottmconway/shopgoodwill-scripts/README.md

 * Plaintext username/password
 * "Encrypted" username/password

+Only one type of authentication method should be specified, but in case multiple are provided, the following order of precedence is used:
+* Access Token
+* "Encrypted" username/password
+* Plaintext username/password

+If an invalid access token is provided, the application will fallback to username/password authentication methods.

-Note that plaintext or "encrypted" username/password are the recommended options, and the "encryption" seriously does not matter.
+Note that plaintext or "encrypted" username/password are the recommended options, and the "encryption" seriously does not matter (more on this later).

 `bid_sniper` (as discussed below) can utilize multiple accounts if desired, for read-only operations (reading favorites, sending time alerts on expiring auctions) and write operations (placing bids).
 If this setup is desired, `auth_info` should contain two dictionaries with the same format as `auth_info`, with the names `command_account`, and `bid_account`.